fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 regression algorithm is, used to predict categories and solve classification machine learning problems.

-In this chapter, you will learn about the following:
+In this lab, you will learn about the following:

 -   How the logistic regression algorithm works mathematically
 -   Implementing and evaluating your first logistic regression algorithm